 It is often implied that she had a sexual relationship with the official Senenmut because;

-- grafitti found in an unfinished tomb used by the workers building her Deir el Bahri tomb depicted a pharaoh (generally agreed to be Hatshepsut) engaging in sexual activity with a man (thought to be Senenmut)
+- grafitti found in an unfinished tomb used by the workers building her Deir el Bahri tomb depicted a pharaoh (possibly Hatshepsut) engaging in sexual activity with a man (possibly Senenmut),

-- Senenmut inscribed his name and image behind one of the main doors in Djeser-Djeseru (although it is sometimes suggested that he did this without receiving permission)
+- Senenmut inscribed his name and image behind one of the main doors in her mortuary temple (although it is sometimes suggested that he did this without receiving permission), and

 - Senenmut had two tombs constructed near Hatshepsut’s tomb (although this was not uncommon for close advisors).

 Some commentators have suggested that Senenmut was the power behind the throne.
-This is probably rather unfair to Hatshesput and may also reflect a certain reluctance on the part of modern commentators to recognise the power of a strong female ruler.
+This seems rather unfair to Hatshesput and may also reflect a certain reluctance on the part of modern commentators to recognise the power of a strong female ruler.
 Others have seen their relationship as that of equals, while still others see Senenmut as a devoted servant with only a platonic relationship with his queen.
 The true extent of their relationship is impossible to know, but has been the subject of much speculation.

-Hatshepsut may not have “expelled the Hyksos from Egypt” as she claimed, but she can be credited with reestablishing the trade networks that had not fully recovered from the expulsion of the Hyksos at the end of the Second Intermediate Period and sent expeditions to the Sinai to obtain precious gems and other supplies.
-Her name is recorded at the Turquoise mines at Serabit el Khadim.
+Hatshepsut may not have “expelled the Hyksos from Egypt” as she claimed, but she can be credited with reestablishing the trade networks that had not fully recovered from their expulsion at the end of the Second Intermediate Period.
+She sent expeditions to the Sinai to obtain precious gems and other supplies and her name was recorded in the turquoise mines at Serabit el Khadim.
 She also sent an expedition to Punt (thought to be Somalia) which returned with a huge variety of precious gems, incense, trees, animals and other luxuries.
 This triump was recorded in her Mortuary Temple at Deir el-Bahari.

 She also restored a number smaller cult shrines in Middle Egypt in particular the shrine of Speos Artemidos (at Beni Hasan) dedicated to the lion-goddess Pakhet.
 Senenmut designed her crowning glory, Djeser-djeseru (her Mortuary Temple at Deir el Bahari).
 The temple precincts are rightly considered to be among the most beautiful ever constructed.